 Made By: U-C Lite MFG Co., 1050 W. Hubbard St., Chicago, IL [West Town]

-There isn’t a great deal of information available on the founder of U-C Lite, Cyrus G. Talbot, but current Big Beam general manager Steve Loria was thoughtful enough to pass along some photos and factoids to aid in our efforts (and kudos to Steve and his company for celebrating their roots).
+The man behind most of these early Big Beam lamps, and the co-founder of the U-C Lite MFG Company, was Cyrus G. Talbot.
+And while we’re 60 years too late to chat with him about his business, current Big Beam Inc. general manager Steve Loria was thoughtful enough to pass along some photos and factoids to aid in our efforts (and kudos to Steve and his company for celebrating their roots).

-For starters, we know that Cyrus Talbot launched his business in 1938, in the humblest of fashions.
-The South Sider was a highly skilled electrician, but he wasn’t one of these youthful, wunderkind entrepreneurs that we sometimes encounter in Chicago industrial circles.
-Instead, Talbot was already 53 years old by the time he sold his first flashlight—err, hand lantern.
+Cyrus Grover Talbot (1885-1962) wasn’t one of these youthful, wunderkind entrepreneurs that we often encounter in Made in Chicago origin stories.
+Instead, he was already 53 years old by the time he sold his first flashlight—err, hand lantern.

-According to his grandson Joseph F. Talbot, Jr., Cyrus had been gainfully employed for more than 30 years with the Chicago Fire Department, managing the CFD’s electrical equipment.
+Talbot was born and raised on the South Side and spent the majority of his adult life there, as well.
+An electrician by trade, he worked in the Stockyards early in his career before getting a job with the city.
+According to his grandson Joseph F. Talbot, Jr., Cyrus was gainfully employed for more than 30 years with the Chicago Fire Department, managing the CFD’s electrical equipment.
 This work logically included selecting, developing, and probably tweaking the lighting methods firefighters depended on to navigate their way through smoke and darkness.

 Battery powered flashlights had existed since around the turn of the century, but it was an evolving science—and one Cyrus Talbot began to seriously ponder as a second career path in the midst of the Depression.

-In January of 1939, with his fledgling company off the ground, Talbot and his co-assignee Adrian H. Townsend applied for a patent on a “charging system for electric lamps.”
+In January of 1939, with his fledgling business off the ground, Talbot and his co-assignee Adrian H. Townsend applied for a patent on a “charging system for electric lamps.”

 Their innovation was using the Big Beam’s oversized lamp head as a “carrier or support for the charging receptacle.”
 This would provide a charging unit that was “distant from the battery, whereby to render the receptacle immune to acid fumes issuing from the battery during the charging operation.”